Dpdl-io/DpdlEngine/README.md

 are integrated by default and third party libraries and functions can be added as extensions.

 The included Dpdl language plug-in '**DpdlAINerd**' (**DAN**) makes use of AI generative code to enable to automatically generate and embedded executable code and content or data by natural language descriptions contained in Dpdl code.

+Dpdl is not intended to replace, but to enable integration of different technologies seamlessly to leverage fast prototyping and foster research and development.

 ### Sample Dpdl code (Bluetooth device discovery using high level Dpdl BT API):
 ```python